hund-studio/server-tools/docs/README.md

 Nice to have:

 - At some point the entire package could be bundled and shipped as a command line tool without the need of cloning the repository
+- A way to retrieve a specific nginx source code version without adding it to the repository

 Not on our list: